geh4y8/pdxshelters/contributing.md

 Getting setup
 --------------

 This is a step-by-step guide to get you set-up, this section is intended for those new to open source.
 If you already have the technologies listed in the sub-section titles here, go ahead and skip to <a href="#Running Locally">Running Locally</a> or <a href="#Guildlines">Guildlines</a>.
 Assumed here is some familiarity with the command line, and a system running a flavor of Unix (Linux or OSX).
-See [here](windows.md) for Windows instructions.
+[Windows instructions](windows.md).

 ### Git
 The code for the project is hosted on Github.
 Git is revision control software.
 You will need to have git installed on your computer, and a Github account.
 You can attain both these requirements from the instructions on the [Github](https://github.com) website.